-Despite the slight savory note from the blue cheese, this pear tart sits squarely on the sweet side of things.
-Not to be confused with a cheese course prior to a meal, it’s lovely as a last course afterwards—most especially alongside a generous pour of tawny port.
+This pear tart with blue cheese and honey, despite the salty savory touch from the blue cheese, sits squarely on the sweet side of things.
+Not to be confused with a cheese course prior to a meal, it’s lovely as a last course afterwards—most especially alongside a generous pour of tawny port.–Renee Schettler Rossi

 Pear Tart With Blue Cheese and Honey